-A simple way for kids to learn about different subjects is through crafting, so gather up the crafting supplies to have them make this snowy owl name craft.
-Kids will practice spelling their names, and create the beautiful snowy owl when they make this craft.
+A simple way for kids to learn about different subjects is through crafting, so gather up the crafting supplies and have them make this snowy owl name craft.
+Kids will practice name recognition and create a beautiful snowy owl when they make this craft.

 It’s a fun and easy activity that kids will love to make, plus they’ll work on their fine motor skills and identify the letters in their names.

-The template comes with an editable PDF, so it’s easy to customize the craft with the way your child spells their name.
+The template comes with an editable PDF, so it’s easy to customize this winter name craft with the way your child spells their name.

 Supplies

-• Snowy owl template (enter your email in the form at the end of this post to have this link sent to you)
+- Snowy owl template (unlock the image at the end of the post to go to the download page)

 Directions